AztecProtocol/aztec-connect/documentation/src/docs/tokens.md

 The SDK supports all major ERC20 tokens as well as native ETH transfers.
 The test network uses a mintable ERC20 Token `TestDai`.
-The mainnet launch will include all major ERC20 tokes.
+The mainnet launch will include all major ERC20 tokens.

 ## The Aztec privacy shield